 Sounds good, right?

-From café menu boards to wayfinding and opening times, as well as fun content like “author of the day” or advertising your latest library event—you can create any kind of library digital signage you want.
+From café menu boards to wayfinding digital signage and opening times, as well as fun content like “author of the day” or advertising your latest library event—you can create any kind of library digital signage you want.

 What Benefits Can Digital Signage Offer Libraries?